Political Communication and Public Affairs - MSc

 We timetable most teaching to take place on Fridays and Saturdays to enable people in full-time work or with caring responsibilities to take part.
 Your specific timetable will depend on the electives you choose and whether you study full-time or part-time.

 The two taught semesters run from September to December and mid-January to mid-April.
 Assessments are mostly due at the end of each semester.
-Full-time students attend classes for two semesters and then submit their dissertation/project in August (for September full-time starts) or April (for January full-time starts).
+Full-time students attend classes for two semesters and then submit their dissertation/project in August.
 Part-time students normally attend classes for four semesters and then complete their dissertation.

 Class sizes will depend on the modules chosen but will normally be between 15 and 30 students.